-Article 5.12 Credit Hour Assignment - One credit hour is the amount of work represented in intended learning outcomes and verified by evidence of student achievement.
-Credit hour assignment is an institutionally established equivalency and reasonably approximates the following:
+Article 5.12 Credit Hour Assignment - One semester credit hour is the amount of work represented in intended learning outcomes and verified by evidence of student achievement.
+Semester credit hour assignment is an institutionally established equivalency and reasonably approximates the following:

-- 1. Academic credit will be awarded in credit hours.
+- 1. Academic credit will be awarded in semester hours.
 One clock hour will serve as the base unit for awarding academic credit. - 2.
-A credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement. - 3.
-The program will ensure reasonable equivalency for one credit hour across all courses. - 4.
+A semester hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement. - 3.
+The program will ensure reasonable equivalency for semester hours across all courses. - 4.
 Reasonable approximations of the time spent in student instruction and learning will receive the following academic credit: - a.
-One credit hour of classroom learning = 15 hours of classroom instruction and a minimum of 2 hours of out-of-class student work per hour of classroom instruction. - b.
-One credit hour of laboratory learning = 30 hours of laboratory learning and a minimum of 1 hour of out-of-class student work per hour of laboratory learning. - c.
-One credit hour of distance learning = 45 hours of learning activities considering both time spent online and student work off-line. - d.
-One credit hour of clinical learning = 100 hours of clinical time where the average across the clinical phase of the program is 50 hours per week. - 5.
+One semester hour of classroom learning = 15 hours of classroom instruction and a minimum of 2 hours of out-of-class student work per hour of classroom instruction. - b.
+One semester hour of laboratory learning = 30 hours of laboratory learning and a minimum of 1 hour of outof-class student work per hour of laboratory learning. - c.
+One semester hour of distance learning = 45 hours of learning activities considering both time spent online and student work off-line. - d.
+One semester hour of clinical learning = 100 hours of clinical time where the average across the clinical phase of the program is 50 hours per week. - 5.
 Credit hour assignment for courses including a combination of learning modalities will follow the above criteria in a combined summative fashion.

 Program Name Semester Credit Hours Required for Completion

-Genetic Counseling 65
+Genetic Counseling 58

 Doctor of Nursing Practice 132

-Orthotics and Prosthetics 128
+Orthotics and Prosthetics 125.5

-Physician Assistant 136
+Physician Assistant 135